pfsense/docs/source/install/upgrade-guide.rst

 Performing the Update
 ---------------------

-The specifics of performing the actual firmware update are covered in :doc:`/install/upgrading-pfsense-software-installations`.
+See :doc:`/install/upgrading-pfsense-software-installations` for instructions that cover performing the upgrade process.

+For help in resolving upgrade problems, see :doc:`upgrade-troubleshooting`.

 32-bit / i386 Deprecated
 ^^^^^^^^^^^^^^^^^^^^^^^^